Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Retrieve recent moderation actions.

 This endpoint is a paginated listing.
-See :ref:`Listings Overview <listings_overview>`.
+See :ref:`Listings Overview <listings-overview>`.
 The `limit` parameter has a max value of 500.

 Moderator actions taken within a subreddit are logged.
 Entries in the mod log last for 3 months before